nieksand/cpp-bloom/README.md

   http://code.google.com/p/cityhash/

-Simply update the -I and -L paths in the compile script to point at the CityHash libraries and headers.
+Simply update the -I and -L paths in the compile script to point at the CityHash headers and libraries.
 Running the compile script will generate a demo executable.